 Appleford, the Wiltshire school for children with dyslexia and associated learning difficulties, has launched four additional Bursaries to fund specialist teaching.

 The Shrewton-based co-educational school for children aged 7-16, will now award up to eight bursaries for up to 25% of the annual fees.

 As part of their Book Week celebrations, the pupils and staff of Appleford School, were visited by story teller Lizzie Bryant.
 They were treated to a morning of Celtic myths and legends and all sat transfixed as they listened to stories about giants, magic and epic battles between good and evil.
 The morning was a great success and the mystical tales really captured the pupils’ imagination.

 Appleford welcomed Salisbury MP John Glen this week, who made a special visit to the school to open their incredible new dining hall.
 Joining his was local architect, Paul Stevens who had been invited to create the space which would incorporate the style and period of the school with modern and environmental features.
 He explains:

-Appleford School starts the new school year by welcoming its new head, former Scotland lacrosse star Lesley Nell.
+Appleford School starts the new school year by welcoming back its former head teacher, Stella Wilson.